sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 each with its own advantages and tradeoffs.
 The work of Dixon <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> in the 1990's was among the first of many papers on this subject, most of which can be classified into operator overloading or source transformation techniques.
-There are also ways to detect a sparsity pattern by probing the Jacobian coefficients with AD<d-cite key="griewankDetectingJacobianSparsity2002"></d-cite>, but we do not linger on them here.
+There are also ways to detect a sparsity pattern by probing the Jacobian matrix coefficients with AD<d-cite key="griewankDetectingJacobianSparsity2002"></d-cite>, but we do not linger on them here.

 The method we present corresponds to a binary version of a forward-mode AD system, similar in spirit to <d-cite key="dixonAutomaticDifferentiationLarge1990"></d-cite> and <d-cite key="bischofEfficientComputationGradients1996"></d-cite>, in which performance is gained by representing matrix rows as index sets.

 ### Index sets

-Our goal with sparsity pattern detection is to quickly compute the binary pattern of the Jacobian.
+Our goal with sparsity pattern detection is to quickly compute the binary pattern of the Jacobian matrix.
 One way to achieve better performance than traditional AD is to encode row sparsity patterns as index sets.
 The $i$-th row of the Jacobian is given by